open-wc/open-wc/packages/building-rollup/README.md

 :::

 #### Customizing index.html output
-If you need to customize the output of your `index.html` you can pass extra options to [rollup-plugin-index-html](https://open-wc.org/building/rollup-plugin-index-html.html):
+If you need to customize the output of your `index.html` you can create a basic config object with `createDefaultConfig`, and use `deepmerge` to override and apply your customized options to [rollup-plugin-index-html](https://open-wc.org/building/rollup-plugin-index-html.html):

 ```javascript
 import { createDefaultConfig } from '@open-wc/building-rollup';